litestar-org/litestar/docs/usage/5-responses/1-media-type.md

 # Media Type

-You do not have to specify the `media_type` kwarg in the route handler function if the response is should be JSON.
+You do not have to specify the `media_type` kwarg in the route handler function if the response should be JSON.
 But if you wish to return a response other than JSON, you should specify this value.
 You can use the `starlite.enums.MediaType` enum for this purpose: